DICTIONARY OF AUTOMOTIVE TERMS - "Ai"

 2. An air conditioning component which pumps, circulates, and increases the pressure of refrigerant vapor

-A sensor which provides information that the air conditioning compressor is operating for idle speed control.
+A detection device which provides information that the air conditioning compressor is operating for idle speed control.

 (ACV) a vacuum-controlled diverter valve (or a combination bypass/diverter valve) in an air injection system that diverts air pump air to either the upstream (exhaust manifold) or downstream (oxidation catalyst) air injection points as necessary.